 Funny story, the first time that I cooked tuna steaks to cooked them to death.
 I mean they were so sad.
 And dry.
 And tough.
 Just sad.
 They were so bad that I never cooked Tuna steaks again for years.
 Those Tuna steaks taught me a lesson- RESPECT THE FISH.

 But it did change my fish game.
-I have had so much success with 1). marinating the fish and 2). basing the fish while it is on the grill.
-While it is cooking I am constantly basing it to maintain moisture.
+I have had so much success with 1). marinating the fish and 2). basting the fish while it is on the grill.
+While it is cooking I am constantly basting it to maintain moisture.
 Because no one wants a dry fish.